 The economic value of M&I (urban) water supplies in California has been the subject of substantial research due to the competing demands and declining supplies that have characterized surface water in the State.
 Much of the research has focused on the economic cost (or impact) attributed to potential reductions in urban water supplies.
 Generally, it is difficult to quantify the economic costs of urban water supply reductions due to the vast array of response options for urban water managers, businesses and households.
 However, the concept of assigning economic values to urban water supplies has been the subject of numerous studies, particularly relative to the 1987-1992 drought in California, and more recently as part of the Delta Vision process.
-The results and conclusions from these studies, although not necessarily directly applicable to urban water supplies supported by the Don Pedro Project, provide valuable information on the value of urban water supplies elsewhere in California.
-28
+The results and conclusions from these studies, although not necessarily directly applicable to urban water supplies elsewhere in California.40

 In Jenkins et al. (2003), the authors developed economic loss functions for major urban water users throughout California.
 These economic loss functions are based on residential water demand elasticities and residential willingness-to-pay (WTP) for water, industrial WTP for water and assumed fixed commercial sector water use for 2020 population levels.
-These have been integrated into the California Value Integrated Network (CALVIN) economic-engineering optimization model of California's water supply system.
-The study estimated that the average
+These have been integrated into the California Value Integrated Network (CALVIN) economic-engineering